-Surinder is a Managing Director at JP Morgan Asset Management and the global head of management for ĴР Morgan's asset Infrastructure Investments Group.
+Surinder is a Managing Director at JP Morgan Asset Management and the global head of for asset management JP Morgan's Infrastructure Investments Group.
 In addition to Electricity North West, he holds directorships in Southern Water and Noatum Ports.
 Previously, he was the Chief Financial Officer at Scotia Gas Networks plc and prior to that he was Managing Director of American Electric Power's European operations.
 He has also held positions with Arthur Andersen, PowerGen plc and at PricewaterhouseCoopers, where he started his career.
 Surinder holds an MA in Engineering, Economics and Management from the University of Oxford and he is a Chartered Accountant.